metrorailings/OwlBlog/content/posts/week-11-insights.md

 Solid red-zone play by Arizona to nail their first touchdown of the second half using the guise of a four-man wide receiver screen to deliver a touchdown pass to a tight end.

 Seattle's pass rush gambles almost always fail.
 Three-man pass rushes and seven-man pass rushes have failed spectacularly so far.

+In the second half, pass protection has stepped up considerably on both fronts.
+Honestly, L.J.
+Collier has been the only defensive lineman I've seen make multiple impact plays.
+Though his biggest play of the game came courtesy of Jamal Adams forcing a skittish Kyler Murray into intentionally grounding the ball.